BENTONITE HILLS - MARS

-The Mars Desert Research Station (MDRS) located in the San Rafael Swell near Hanksville is the second of four simulated Mars habitats in the world, built and managed by the Mars Society.
+The Mars Desert Research Station (MDRS) is located among the Bentonite Hills near Hanksville.
+It is the second of four simulated Mars habitats in the world, built and managed by the Mars Society.
 The area was chosen for field study research because of the terrain’s noticeable similarities to Mars.
 Astronauts and research crews spend two weeks at a time living in the two-story, eight-meter cylindrical ‘Habitat,’ also known as the Hab.
 They are required to wear space suits and carry walkie talkies whenever they step outside the Hab into the simulated Martian environment.
 The Hab is always manned with at least one crewmember.

 THE MARS THAT REQUIRES NO FLIGHT